How to Win the Nonprofit SEO Game [Course + Resources]

 3. Serving results: You know all about this part!
 When someone searches for something on Google, the search engine pulls from its index and returns relevant information.

 Let’s say that a growing nonprofit writes an article that’s all about locating free meals.
 Cool!
-The post goes live to the site’s blog hub, which allows Google bots to find it as they crawl the internet.
+The post goes live to the company's SEO blog hub, which allows Google bots to find it as they crawl the internet.
 The bots then analyze the post’s information.
 Depending on how well this nonprofit optimized the article for search, users may or may not frequently find the post when they Google terms about locating free meals.

 TL;DR: SEO is a set of strategies for optimizing web pages to rank higher in search results.